ArielAyala/barbershop-appointment-app-ionic-angular/README.md

 A mobile-first barbershop appointment management application built with Ionic and Angular.
 This app allows barbershop owners to manage their daily schedules, configure available time slots, and share schedule information with clients.

+Check out the live demo of the application here: https://barber-app.arielayala.me/

 ## Technologies Used